State lists nine new Pottawattamie County COVID-19 cases

-The state COVID-19 website listed eight new cases of the disease in Pottawattamie County on Tuesday.
+The state COVID-19 website listed nine new cases of the disease in Pottawattamie County on Tuesday.

 Around 3:30 p.m., coronavirus.iowa.gov showed 739 positive cases in the county, up eight over a roughly 24-hour period.
 There have been 9,997 tests, for a positive rate of 7.4%.
 There are now 639 recoveries, up four from Monday.